This checklist will help you navigate the required steps you need to do in order to graduate from UNBC.

 4. Order Convocation Regalia

-Graduands are required to wear black gowns, or specific graduate level regalia, as well as the appropriate hoods for their degree.
-These items are rented or purchased through the UNBC Bookstore.
+Graduands may choose to rent black gowns or specific graduate level regalia, as well as the appropriate hoods for their degree, which can be used in the videos uploaded for the virtual ceremony.
+These items are rented or purchased through the UNBC Bookstore, online only.
+Please visit bookstore.unbc.ca for more information or click the link below.

 5. Ensure Fees are Paid